 Below are the database queries which are used to create this measure.
 These are run against a copy of the BSA prescribing data which we store in Google BigQuery.
 We're working on making our BigQuery tables publicly available at which point it will be possible to run and modify these queries yourself.
 But even where code and database queries are not directly useable by others we believe it is always preferable to make them public.

-Description | Cost of Dronedarone per 1000 patients |
+Description Cost of dronedarone per 1000 patients

-Why it matters | Dronedarone was originally approved to prevent recurrence of atrial fibrillation, or to lower the heart rate in adults who have had or have non-permanent atrial fibrillation.
-In September 2011 this indication was restricted to the maintenance of normal heart rhythm in ‘persistent’ or ‘paroxysmal’ atrial fibrillation after normal heart rhythm has been restored.
-NICE clinical guideline on Atrial Fibrillation puts greater emphasis on rate rather than rhythm control and has clarified the place of dronedarone in the treatment pathway. |
+Dronedarone was originally approved to prevent atrial fibrillation from coming back or to lower the heart rate in adults who have had or have non-permanent atrial fibrillation.
+In September 2011 this indication was restricted to the maintenance of normal heart rhythm in 'persistent' or 'paroxysmal' atrial fibrillation after normal heart rhythm has been restored.
+This followed a review of data that became available since its authorisation, including data from the PALLAS study.

-Tags | Cost Saving, Cardiovascular system, NHS England Low Priority, Cardiovascular system, NICE, Safety |
+Tags Cost Saving, Cardiovascular system, NHS England - items which should not routinely be prescribed in primary care, NICE, Safety

-Implies cost savings | Yes |
+Implies cost savings Yes

-History | View change history on GitHub → |
+History View change history on GitHub →

 SELECT